daniel-furman/ensemble-climate-projections/README.md

 * `Data pre-processing` -> `Model fitting` -> `Assessment` -> `Baseline interpolation (1970-2000)` -> `Extrapolation across 21st century`

-The `ML_sdms_.py` train and then validate ML classifiers.
+The `ML_sdms_.py` train and validate ML classifiers.
 The `recursive-ranker.py` function recursively selected which features to use for the modeling, such that they were below a Spearman's threshold.
 We used the rank of feature importance scores to decide which variables to drop at each recursive call.
 These outputs are available in `Comparing_MLs.ipynb`, along with the geospatial predictions for the baseline and future climates.
 Lastly, `pca_benchmark.R` calculates the similarity between the model interpolation and extrapolation data using a Jacard similarity metric among principal components.

 ### Data